 MK Festival Fringe has a dedicated and committed team.
 We recruit over 30 volunteers, programming over 30 events and staging up to 50 artists.
 Plus, 80% of our budget is used for artistic expenditure i.e. artist fees and staging costs and only 20% is spent on admin, management and overheads.
 In 2016 the Festival ran from 13th to 23rd July and we welcomed more fans to our Fringekin friends scheme, helping support the good work we do.

-With huge thanks to our generous sponsors for 2016 - The Eranda Rothschild Foundation, Milton Keynes Community Foundation and Milton Keynes Council.
+For the 2016 Fringe, we would like to say a huge thank you to our generous sponsors - The Eranda Rothschild Foundation, Milton Keynes Community Foundation and Milton Keynes Council.

 MK Festival Fringe is a not for profit Community Interest Company

 with a Board of Directors and also an Advisory Board which meets about four times a year.